 As humans we are very good at adapting to what is happening around us - adapting is what we do all the time.
 But it's doing the adapting that takes its toll.
-A brain tumour diagnosis may have brought on big changes in your day to day life, with further changes made due to COVID 19 in March 2020.
-When we adapted to living with COVID 19 in March 2020, we probably gave little thought to what this adaptation might look like on a day to day level.
-We focused on the big shifts - so lock down and what this meant for our freedoms, for some the transition to working from home, keeping safe, dealing with isolation, not seeing family, coping with online medical appointments, wondering whether we'd have our next scan.
+A brain tumour diagnosis may have brought on big changes in your day to day life, whether you are a patient or a caregiver.
+Changes to working patterns or having to stop working, having to manage fatigue, as well as managing hospital appointments, treatment and scans.